rmorales723/FinalProject/README.md

 We have `ClientsDropdown` react component that is used inside the `AppointmentForm` react component to display all the available clients from the Rails backend API.

+And, we are using `Calendar` component from the `react-calendar` library to display the calendar and let the user select a date for the appointment from the calendar.

 We have `TimeSelectDropdown` react component that is used inside the `AppointmentForm` react component to display all the available time options and selecting the time for the appointment.

-And, we are using `Calendar` component from the `react-calendar` library to display the calendar and let the user select a date for the appointment from the calendar.

 When the user hits the Submit button after choosing the appointment information, it makes a `POST` API call to the backend Rails API and the appointment record is created and saved in the backend database.

 # Appointment EDIT page:

-The following screenshot shows the client edit page:
+The following screenshot shows the appointment edit page:

 ![edit-appointment-page](https://user-images.githubusercontent.com/72527380/147993766-f9e4ac5a-553a-444c-8b53-6f81d3abd5f0.png)

 We have `EditAppointment` react component that fetches the current data for the appointment being edited from the backend Rails API.
-And, then it lets the logged in user edit the appointment information (e.g. name, date, and time).
-When the user hits the Submit button, it makes a fetch (PATCH type) API call to the backend Rails API and the appointment data is updated in the backend database.
+And, then it lets the logged in user edit the appointment information (e.g. client name, date, and time).
+When the user hits the Submit button, it makes a fetch (`PATCH` type) API call to the backend Rails API and the appointment data is updated in the backend database.
+We re-used all the 3 components (`ClientsDropdown`, `Calendar` and `TimeSelectDropdown`) that were used and described in the `AppointmentForm` react component.

 ## Trainer, Client, Appointment